ARKKYN/stockmanager/Readme.md

 ## Instructions
-  Please add DB_URL variable into env before starting up and also replace the data with `users.json` and `stock.json`
+  Please add `DB_URL` variable( mongo db connetion string) into `.env` file before starting up and also replace the data with `users.json` and `stock.json`

   this app is bootstraped with `next.js`

+  this apps ui is hosted in https://stmgr.devmakk.com/ . for full demo view it in local